dongkunhan/dongkunhan.github.io/_pages/publications.md

 ======
 A1.
 D. Han, H. Huang.
 Sum-of-Squares Program and Safe Learning On Maximizing the Region of Attraction of Partially Unknown Systems.  **In Proceedings of the Asian Control Conference**{: style="color: RoyalBlue;"}, 2022 (Accepted).

 A2.
-D. Han, H. Huang.
+H. Huang, D. Han.
 Barrier Certified Safety Learning Control: When Sum-of-Square Programming Meets Reinforcement Learning.  **In Proceedings of the IEEE Conference on Control Technology and Applications**{: style="color: RoyalBlue;"}, 2022 (Accepted).

 A3.
 Y. Jiang, D. Han.
 Finite-time Motion Planning of Multi-agent Systems with Collision Avoidance.  **In Proceedings of the Asian Control Conference**{: style="color: RoyalBlue;"}, 2022 (Accepted).